7 Best Public Domain Video Websites in 2023

 PowerDirector 365 is an editing software and video creator which contains over 8 million videos, images, and music tracks that can be directly accessed through the software.

-PowerDirector uses royalty-free stock from two trusted sources – Shutterstock and iStock from Getty Images.
+PowerDirector uses royalty-free stock from the trusted source – iStock from Getty Images.

 And while a monthly subscription to each of these stock sites can cost $30+ a month, they come included for free with a $5.83 per month subscription to PowerDirector.